Arthur Christmas (soundtrack): Development

-In March 2010, Michael Giacchino was roped in to score music, and was joined by singer-songwriter Adam Cohen to score additional music on that November.
-However, in September 2011, Harry Gregson-Williams was roped in to score the film at the last minute, replacing Giacchino, due to creative differences.
+In March 2010, Michael Giacchino was hired to score music, and was joined by singer-songwriter Adam Cohen to score additional music on that November.
+However, in September 2011, Harry Gregson-Williams replaced Giacchino at the last minute, due to creative differences.
 Gregson-Williams had previously worked with Aardman Animations on Chicken Run (2000) and Flushed Away (2006), both were co-produced with DreamWorks Animation.
 This also marks as Gregson-Williams first score for an animated film that's not from DreamWorks, since The Tigger Movie (2000) by Walt Disney Pictures.
 Unlike Flushed Away, which had only needle drops of songs in the film being placed, and the score was being minimal, the film had only one song at the end credits, thereby having much scope for the score to contribute the film.
 He had only four to five weeks for scoring which was "abnormal" for any animated film, but called it as "wonderful" as it had "action-adventure, with a great emotional charge" and being a Christmas film which he had never done.

 Gregson-Williams felt that the Christmas film is being a fresh genre and has no antagonists as "the only thing is the threat that Arthur has of the possibility of one child not getting a Christmas present on Christmas morning".
 He felt that the film's animation is much different to that of Shrek and also superior to Flushed Away as DreamWorks being involved in both the projects and Sony Animation being involved in Arthur Christmas, who were supportive in making this film.
 While recording and mixing the score at Abbey Road Studios, the orchestra included over 70 to 80 performers.